 Do you find your radios difficult to use?
 Ever have the signal drop out, cutting you off from dispatchers?
-Read on to discover how PMR radios can meet these challenges as well as others that users and the network may face.
+Read on to discover how TETRA radios can solve these challenges as well as others that users and the network may face.

 Challenge 1 – “It’s so hard”